docker/extensions-sdk/docs/dev/api/backend.md

 });
 ```

-For more details, please refer to the [Extension VM API Reference](reference/interfaces/ExtensionVM.md)
+For more details, refer to the [Extension VM API Reference](reference/interfaces/ExtensionVM.md)

 ### Deprecated extension backend command execution

 !!! warning "Method deprecated"

     This method is deprecated and will be removed in a future version.
-Please use the one specified above.
+Use the specified method above.

-If your extensions ships with additional binaries that should be run inside the
+If your extension ships with additional binaries that should be run inside the
-backend container you can use the `execInVMExtension` function.
+backend container, you can use the `execInVMExtension` function:

 ```typescript
 const output = await window.ddClient.backend.execInVMExtension(